DefaultV/ELPi/README.md

 If you want a free, easy to use audio streaming service, seeking an alternative to expensive surround sound systems being tethered to restrictive apps.
 Or just want a free alternative to audio services like Spotify, then this project might be for you!

 ```
-- Doesn't require bluetooth
+- Doesn't require Bluetooth
 - Doesn't require HDMI
 - Doesn't require an app
-- Doesn't require linking a separate service
+- Doesn't require linking separate services
 - Doesn't require any accounts (or paid accounts)
 ```
 ```
-- Only requires a local network, a Raspberry Pi and some speakers
+- Requires a local network, a Raspberry Pi and some speakers
 ```

 A good DIY project to tinker with, and even better, you can host this alongside all the different things you otherwise use the Pi for, e.g. retropie, without needing to mess with configs or flashing.